 We are continuing to provide access to our centre to those who remain rough sleeping enabling them to shower, wash their clothes and eat some food.

-As with all charities we have cancelled our physical events and have felt the impact of reduced donations causing a considerable strain on our resources.
 Consequently, we are appealing to any who are able to support us financially to do so in order to continue our work.

 Please will you consider helping us reach out to homeless and vulnerable people during this incredibly difficult period.